-A gap analysis is the process of comparing your current business performance with your desired performance.
-It can be used to help establish company strategy and identify any shortcomings your business may have.
-Learn how a gap analysis can help fortify your business goals.
+A gap analysis is the process of comparing your actual business performance with your desired performance to see what’s missing.
+You can use these analyses to create company strategies and identify possible shortcomings in your business.
+Learn how a gap analysis can help fortify your business goals and the four steps to perform your own.

 Here's a scenario: your team is about to start their strategic planning initiatives for the next year, but they don't really know where to start.
 What do you do next?